Is my child colour blind?

 If you have a son he will have a 1 in 12 chance of being colour blind

 BUT if colour blindness runs in your (the mother’s) family there is a much higher chance that your boys will be colour blind, especially if the grandfather (mother’s father) is/was colour blind.
 If this applies to your family then you should have your children screened for colour vision deficiency as soon as possible.
+Girls are much less likely to be colour blind (1 in 200 chance) and to inherit red/green colour blindness girls must have a colour blind father.

 Colour blind children are very clever at hiding their colour blindness